RichardLudwig/richardludwig.github.io/_posts/2022-01-08-python-calculator-tutorial.md

 It is common for Python programming students to create a text-based calculator.
 However, creating a GUI calculator requires a different format and syntax than simply calling the Python math module.

-Below is a tutorial you can use to create a calculator using the Tkinter library.
+Below is a tutorial you may use to create a calculator using the Tkinter library.

 <hr>